Anthropocene: Trace elements

-In terms of trace elements, there are distinct signatures left by modern societies.
+In terms of trace elements, there are a range of distinct signatures left by modern societies.
 For example, in the Upper Fremont Glacier in Wyoming, there is a layer of chlorine present in ice cores from 1960's atomic weapon testing programs, as well as a layer of mercury associated with coal plants in the 1980s.

 From the late 1940s, nuclear tests have led to local nuclear fallout and severe contamination of test sites both on land and in the surrounding marine environment.
 Some of the radionuclides that were released during the tests are ^{137}Cs, ^{90}Sr, ^{239}Pu, ^{240}Pu, ^{241}Am, and ^{131}I. These have been found to have had significant impact on the environment and on human beings.
 In particular, ^{137}Cs and ^{90}Sr have been found to have been released into the marine environment and led to bioaccumulation over a period through food chain cycles.
 The carbon isotope ^{14}C, commonly released during nuclear tests, has also been found to be integrated into the atmospheric CO_{2}, and infiltrating the biosphere, through ocean-atmosphere gas exchange.
 Increase in thyroid cancer rates around the world is also surmised to be correlated with increasing proportions of the ^{131}I radionuclide.

 The highest global concentration of radionuclides was estimated to have been in 1965, one of the dates which has been proposed as a possible benchmark for the start of the formally defined Anthropocene.

 Human burning of fossil fuels has also left distinctly elevated concentrations of black carbon, inorganic ash, and spherical carbonaceous particles in recent sediments across the world.
 Concentrations of these components increases markedly and almost simultaneously around the world beginning around 1950.